ProfilePic

 Factors That Determine Your Certificate of Deposit Interest Rates

 If you have money you won’t need access to for a while, a CD may make sense.
-These types of savings accounts generally offer the best interest rate on your money.
+These savings accounts generally offer the best interest rate on your money.
 Here are the three key factors that determine what your CD interest rate will be:

 1. The length of time the financial institution holds your CD.
 This could be anywhere from a few months to five years or even more.
 Some people will use the laddering technique to ensure they can access their money more often.
 Laddering will be explained later in this article.